Tuyên Quang province

-Tuyên Quang (/vi/) is a province of Vietnam, located in the northeastern part of the country to the northwest of Hanoi, at the centre of Lô River valley, a tributary of the Red River.
+Tuyên Quang (/vi/) is a province in the northeastern part of Vietnam, at the centre of Lô River valley, a tributary of the Red River.
 Its capital is Minh Xuân Ward.
 The province had a population of 1,865,270 in 2025, with a density of 137 persons per km^{2} over a total land area of 13,795.50 km2.
 Tuyên Quang Province is bordered to the northeast by Cao Bằng Province, to the east by Thái Nguyên Province, to the south by Phú Thọ Province, to the west by Lào Cai Province, and to the north by Wenshan Zhuang and Miao Autonomous Prefecture, Yunnan Province and Baise City, Guangxi Zhuang Autonomous Region of China.